oam-dev/rudr/docs/faq.md

 ## How does this compare to Helm or Kompose?

-Helm is a package manager for Kubernetes, and provides a way to package and distribute Kubernetes applications.
+[Helm](https://helm.sh) is a package manager for Kubernetes, and provides a way to package and distribute Kubernetes applications.

 Open Application Model is just an application model that, thanks to Rudr, runs on Kubernetes.
 You can bundle your Open Application Model applications as Helm charts and deploy them using Helm.

-Kompose is a tool for manipulating Kubernetes YAML documents.
+[Kompose](http://kompose.io/) is a tool for manipulating Kubernetes YAML documents.
 It is also compatible with Open Application Model/Rudr.

+## How does OAM compare with CNAB?

+[Cloud Native Application Bundles (CNAB)](https://cnab.io) is a format for packaging and distributing distributed applications, including applications created using OAM.
+For its part, OAM does not define or prescribe a packaging format.
+But it works well with CNAB (as well as with Helm).

+When targeting more than one implementation of OAM, developers may find CNAB a better packaging fit than Helm.

 ## Can I write my own traits?